Cambodia charges environmentalists with insulting king | DW | 21.06.2021

 If found guilty, the four face up to 10 years in prison for conspiracy and up to five for insulting the monarchy.

-The United States ambassador to Cambodia, W. Patrick Murphy, said he was "very troubled" to hear about the arrests.
+The US ambassador to Cambodia, W. Patrick Murphy, said he was "very troubled" to hear about the arrests.

 "Documenting pollution is a public service, not terrorism," Murphy said on Twitter.
 "We urge authorities to be responsive to its citizens, not to silence them," he added.